On the regularity problem for parabolic operators and the role of half-time derivative: Introduction

 The $L^p$ Regularity problem, is again a Dirichlet problem but with more regular boundary data.
-The elliptic problem has seen a substantial recent development with solvability established on Lipschitz domains under small Carleson condition of coefficients (\cite{DR, DPR,DPcpl}), large Carleson condition (\cite{DHP, MPT}).
+The elliptic problem has seen a substantial recent development with solvability established on Lipschitz domains under small Carleson condition of coefficients (\cite{DPcpl, DPR, DR}), and large Carleson condition (\cite{DHP, MPT}).
 The later paper actually considers domains more general than Lipschitz, namely domains that satisfy the corkscrew condition and have uniformly $n-1$-rectifiable boundary.
+The formulation of what is the $L^p$ Regularity problem is (now) non-controversial on a very general class of domains.
+The use of the Haj\l{}asz-Sobolev space was a crucial ingredient in the \cite{MPT} paper on the Regularity problem.
 For the case of coefficients independent of one (transversal) direction see \cite{HKMP2}.
-The formulation of what is the $L^p$ Regularity problem is non-controversial in the elliptic case.
-Given a boundary data $f$ having one derivative in $L^p(\partial\Omega)$ we see a solution $u$ such that we have one extra derivative on the left-hand side of \eqref{defDP}, that is